foursquare/scala-gazelle/README.md

 2. The Scala code parser only handles imports at the top level of the source file, and will ignore inline imports contained within classes or objects.

+3. All imports are treated as absolute whether or not they are prefixed with `_root_`.
+  Relative imports will either not resolve, or may mis-resolve to an incorrect dependency (`# gazelle:resolve` directives may help here).

-3. The plugin does not infer runtime dependencies (e.g. class loading via reflection).
+4. The plugin does not infer runtime dependencies (e.g. class loading via reflection).

-4. There is no support currently for generating binary rules when `main` methods are encountered.
+5. There is no support currently for generating binary rules when `main` methods are encountered.

-5. The plugin is not able to merge generated rules with existing rules containing `srcs` defined via `glob()`.
+6. The plugin is not able to merge generated rules with existing rules containing `srcs` defined via `glob()`.

 ## Adopting scala-gazelle in an existing repo